 How to Get to Canggu

 Canggu is on Bali’s southern coast stretching along 10km of beach just north of Kuta.
 From the airport it is a 45 minute to 1-hour drive.
-If you don’t have a driver already arranged you can grab a Blue Bird taxi from the airport.
-Do not pay more than 250,000 and if you’re a good negotiator you may be able to get it for lower.
+I recommend having a driving arranged in advance because it’s easier and it can be much cheaper than getting a taxi at the airport.
+You can book a trusted driver for a fraction of the price than at the airport.

 Getting Around Canggu

 Canggu is not a friendly place to walk as most of the area do not have sidewalks.
 There are some in Batu Bolong but at night there are minimal street lights, the streets are narrow and it can be dangerous.

 I recommend getting a bike (and taking it easy if it’s your first time!).
 For a single day it should cost 50,000 and you can negotiate for lower depending on how long you’re staying.
 Expect to pay 700,000-800,000 if you’re staying for a month.

 If you’re not somewhere that rents bikes you can also get one delivered to you for a small fee.